natejcq/Python4Everybody/README.md

 # Python4Everybody Specialization

+pythonlearn.pdf is the textbook for this specialization

 A collection of programs / notes of Python for Everybody specialization offered by University of Michigan on Coursera

 ex_04_06 is my attempt at the Assignment 4.6

-ex_05_01 and ex_05_02 are programs based on the concepts in lecture 5.1 and 5.2 on strings.
+ex_05_01 and ex_05_02 are programs of lecture 5.1 and 5.2 on strings.
 Note: The codes are not in the same order as in the lectures

 ex_05_02G is my attempt at Assignment 5.2

+ex_06_01 are the programs of lecture 6.1 on strings

+ex_06_02 are the programs of lecture 6.2 on manipulating strings

+files.pdf are lecture notes on the strings chapter

 ex_07_01 is the code for assignment 7.1 words.txt is the required text file for input of assignment 7.1